mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 #### 0:00

+(*Transcriber’s Note:* The first part of the recording is missing, so I have filled in the first part of the sutra.)

+> At one time the Great Master (Hui Neng) arrived at Pao Lin.
+Magistrate Wei Ch’ü of Shao Chou and other local officials climbed the mountain and invited the Master to come into the city to the lecture hall of the Ta Fan Temple to speak the Dharma to the assembly.
+>
+> When the Master had taken his seat, the Magistrate and over thirty other officials, more than thirty Confucian scholars, and more than one thousand Bhikshus, Bhikshunis, Taoists, and laypeople, all made obeisance at the same time, wishing to hear the essentials of Dharma.
+>
+>  The Great Master said to the assembly, “Good Knowing Advisors, the self-nature of Bodhi is originally clear and pure.
+Simply use that mind, and you will straightaway accomplish Buddhahood.
+Good Knowing Advisors, listen while I tell you about the actions and intentions by which Hui Neng obtained the Dharma.”
+>
 > Once a customer bought firewood and ordered it delivered to his shop.
 When the delivery had been made, and Hui Neng had received the money, he went outside the gate, where he noticed a customer reciting a Sutra.
 Upon once hearing the words of this Sutra: “One should produce that thought which is nowhere supported.”
 Hui Neng’s mind immediately opened to enlightenment.
 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)

 (*Transcriber’s Note:* The recording begins in mid-sentence.)

 **Katagiri Roshi:** ... [the] mind which is clear and pure, originally.
 So one should produce the mind which is nowhere supported because the truth is not something [like] stagnant water, the truth is something moving and active.

-So there is nothing to hold in your hand, there is nothing to support, “nowhere supported.”
-Nowhere attached; this [is the meaning of] “one should produce the mind which is nowhere supported.”
+So there is nothing to hold in your hand, there is nothing to support.
+“Nowhere supported”: nowhere attached; this [is the meaning of] “one should produce the mind which is nowhere supported.”
 And then Hui Neng attained enlightenment at that time.

 Next,